8 Ways to Communicate With Your Child Without Yelling

 2. Be a broken record.

 Sometimes there’s no room for negotiation on an issue.
-In these cases, use a calm, businesslike tone and quietly repeat what you expect from your child.
+In these cases, use a calm, all-business tone and quietly repeat what you expect from your child.
 “Sorry, but when you hit, you sit.”
-No matter how he reacts, just calmly repeat the same phrase as many times as it takes.
+No matter the reaction you get, just calmly repeat the same phrase as many times as it takes.
 Eventually, your message will sink in.
 This may be especially useful with kids who have trouble remembering or paying attention to rules.

-When there is room for negotiation, certain phrases can turn an argument into a conversation:
+When there is room for negotiation, certain phrases can turn an argument into a healthy, back-and-forth conversation: